ku-dml/mol-infer/HPS/README.md

    - Generating Recombination Solutions (Section 6.2)
 1. Instances for the paper
    - Original data sets used in the paper
-   - Instance files used for Tables 2, 3, 4, respectively
+   - Instance files used for Tables 2, 3 and 4

 Please refer each folder for detailed descriptions.